spotty-cloud/spotty/docs/docs/configuration.md

 ### __`project`__ section:

 - __`name`__ - the name of your project.
-It will be used to create S3 bucket and CloudFormation stack to run an instance.
+It will be used to create an S3 bucket and a CloudFormation stack to run an instance.

 - __`syncFilters`__ _(optional)_ - filters to skip some directories or files during synchronization.
 By default, all